OWASP/www-policy/operational/events.md

 ### OWASP Events shall include OWASP Branding

-Events should use OWASP's name, logo, and branding prominently on their Events website, social media and other marketing within OWASP's branding guidelines.
+Events should use OWASP's name, logo, and branding prominently on their Events website, social media, and other marketing within OWASP's branding guidelines.

 All approved Events, including OWASPx events that have paid the OWASPx licensing fee, have a license to use all OWASP registered trademarks for that approved event only.

-### Event approval required before marketing can commence
+### Event approval is required before marketing can commence

 Promoting events prior to approval has caused OWASP in the past to lose precious mission funds, goodwill, such as voiding contracts, paying cancellation and penalty fees, refunding tickets, and several speakers and trainers who have said they will not work with us again.